Spay & Neuter Clinic

 Member of The National Spay/Neuter Response Team (NSNRT) partnered with the ASPCA Spay/Neuter Alliance

-The clinic at the Gulf Coast Humane Society shelter is open to the public Monday-Friday for low-cost spay/neuter.
+The clinic at the Gulf Coast Humane Society shelter is open to the public Monday-Thursday for low-cost spay/neuter.

 Contact our professional staff to schedule your pet’s spay/neuter.